 Benefits of Infinite Scrolling for eCommerce Stores

-1. Infinite scrolling is timesaving
+1. Infinite scrolling is timesaving.

 As an eCommerce merchant, your main focus should be to maintain the user flow when they’re present in your store.
 A pagination process can disrupt the user flow and create frustration when shoppers go through a number of pages.
-Infinite Scrolling, on the other hand, makes the browsing fascinating and efficient.
+Infinite scrolling, on the other hand, makes the browsing fascinating and efficient.

-2. Infinite scrolling offers easy browsing
+2. It offers easy browsing.

 One of the main benefits of infinite scrolling is that it makes browsing easy.
 With the automatic loading of products, consumers just need to scroll to find their anticipated product.
-It’s also great for user-friendliness and navigation.
+It’s also great for usability and navigation.

 Customers are already familiar with a continuous feed and understand how it works.
 Social media has played a huge role in this, as most people have experienced scrolling through their social feeds.

-3. Infinite scrolling increases session duration
+3. It increases session duration.

 When merchandizes are exhibited continuously on a single page to the customers, they browse more items and spend more time on your site, which helps in increasing the average time spent by a customer on your website.

-4. Infinite scrolling offers fast browsing
+4. It offers fast browsing.

-5. Infinite scrolling is amazing for touchscreen devices
+5. It's amazing for touchscreen devices.

-6. Infinite scrolling creates more user engagement
+6. It creates more user engagement.

 How to Take Advantage of Infinite Scrolling

 Infinite scrolling has become a design trend for many websites and social networks.
 It’s also a useful technique for keeping users on your page for longer.
 But can it be used effectively for your eCommerce store?
-Follow these tips to make the most of infinite scrolling design:
+Follow these tips to make the most of infinite scrolling UX design:

-1. Make it user-friendly
+1. Make it user-friendly.

 Keep your thumbnails a practical size and optimize your images for the web for better page load speeds.
 Make your galleries as accessible as possible.
 Consider adding Filtering with Media tags and categories to help narrow down a search.
-Don’t save the best for last – after all, customers may never get there.
+Don’t save the best for last—after all, customers may never get there.
 Instead, include your better or more recent images upfront, which can help to create a better user experience.

 Pogosticking occurs when you click on an item and you navigate away from the page.
 But when you go back, you are often returned to the beginning of the page rather than where you left off.
 To avoid this situation, use a gallery that doesn’t navigate away from the original page.
 For example, you can open images in a lightbox, so users don’t lose their position and can continue from where they left off.